China's central bank mulls Alibaba, Tencent payment curbs - state media

 The People's Bank of China released draft rules last week to major banks for consultation, state media reported on Monday.
 The measures would ban the payment companies from handling offline transactions.

 They would also heavily limit spending by individuals using third-party payment platforms and transfers from bank accounts to accounts managed by third-party companies.
-The draft rules restrict single purchases using third-party payment accounts to 5,000 yuan, with a monthly limit of 10,000 yuan.
+The draft rules restrict single purchases using third-party payment accounts to 5,000 yuan ($810), with a monthly limit of 10,000 yuan.

 "We have reported our opinions to, and are in close communication with, the PBOC," said a spokesperson with Alipay, Alibaba's payment platform.
 "Given that the document is now under consultation, we are not able to comment further."